Sponsor and status

-This bill was introduced on January 31, 1985, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 31, 1985, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 2nd congressional district